Read on for the latest New York online poker news, along with a summary of the legislative efforts to date.

-Even though it was late to the party, New York remains a serious contender for online poker legalization.
+Even though it missed the boat again in 2019, New York remains a serious contender for online poker legalization.

-Legalization could make the Empire State the fifth — following New Jersey, Nevada, Delaware and Pennsylvania — to legalize online poker.
+Legalization could make the Empire State the sixth — following New Jersey, Nevada, Delaware, Pennsylvania, and West Virginia — to legalize online poker.
 Some believe the changing landscape for gambling expansion could help push New York to the finish line in the near future.

 Want to support NY online poker?
 Contact your representative using this tool.

 New York Assemblymember J. Gary Pretlow said an online poker bill has a slim chance of passing the legislature before it adjourns next week.

 The next few weeks loom as the biggest in the short history of regulated US online poker and gambling, with action expected in three states.

 New York state Sen. John Bonacic said that he is more optimistic than last year about the Assembly approving an online poker bill that the...

 The New York Senate passed an online poker bill, but before New Yorkers can legally play online poker, the bill will have to pass the...